Rome alone? Five key questions for the euro

 Certainly not.

-After an inconclusive March election, the president this week asked political novice Giuseppe Conte to form a government.
-He was nominated by two anti-establishment, Eurosceptic parties, The League, far-right and strong in the north, and 5-Star, big in the poorer south.
+After an inconclusive March election, political novice Giuseppe Conte will be sworn in on Friday at the head of a government dominated by two anti-establishment, eurosceptic parties, The League, far-right and strong in the north, and 5-Star, big in the poorer south.
 But although critical of the effect the single currency has had on the economy, their joint draft program foresees retaining the euro.

-Because although they say they want to keep the euro, they also want more flexibility to cut taxes, borrow and spend despite Italy already straining at the limits the EU sets on public debt and deficits.
-An idea to pay some government bills with special new debt sounds to many like recreating the lira.
-The EU executive and heavyweight partners like Germany and France have lined up to warn Rome not to defy the rules, which they argue are in Italy’s interests if it makes other reforms.
-Earlier talk of writing off loans and moves to appoint a fierce critic of the euro project as finance minister have made lenders question whether Italy will honor its debts.
-On Friday, Rome was paying six times as much annual interest as Germany to borrow for 10 years — double the premium it needed a month ago.
+Because although they say they want to keep the euro — and polls show most Italian voters do too — they also want more flexibility to cut taxes, borrow and spend despite Italy already straining at the limits the EU sets on public debt and deficits.
+The coalition program’s mention of paying some government bills with special new debt is something critics say sounds like the start of a return to the lira.
+The EU executive and heavyweight partners like Germany and France have lined up to warn Rome not to defy EU rules, which they argue are in Italy’s interests if it makes other reforms.
+Earlier talk of writing off loans and moves to appoint a fierce critic of the euro project as finance minister — he will now become EU affairs minister — make lenders question whether Italy will honor its debts.
+On Friday, Rome was paying seven times as much annual interest as Germany to borrow for 10 years — more than double the premium it needed a month ago.

 The EU believed a Greek default would destroy faith in its currency, driving up costs for other governments.
 An Italian default would do that in spades.
 But a Greek-style bailout is not a option.
-At the same time, other EU states say Italy’s economy, while sluggish, is far stronger than Greece’s and has diverse underpinnings giving it many options to revive competitiveness.
+At the same time, other EU states say Italy’s economy, while sluggish, is far stronger than Greece’s and has diverse underpinnings giving it many options for revival.

 Italy crashing out of the euro would massively disrupt, at least in the short term, not just the Italian economy but the whole of Europe, giving politicians, businesses and voters at home and abroad a big incentive to avoid it.
 It would also be a huge political blow to the EU project as a whole, casting doubt on many other plans and Europe’s standing in the world — the reason Germany, France and others paid up to rescue Greece.